Explore

 In September 2022, the MSBA identified five school designs from three different firms that might work for Holyoke.
 After contacting the firms, two firms (Flansburgh, Mount Vernon Group) felt like their Model School designs would work in Holyoke.
 We also interviewed Jones Whitsett since they had previously developed a design for Holyoke, although the building had not been built in another location.

-Mount Vernon Group has a very strong record of designing buildings that meet the needs of their client districts and are highly cost effective.
+Mount Vernon Group Architects has a strong record of designing buildings that meet the needs of their client districts and are highly cost effective.
 The design they presented has been built three times in Massachusetts: Lincoln Elementary in New Bedford, MA (2011), Athol Community Elementary School (2016), and Goodnow Brothers Elementary School in Marlborough (2018).

-Would the new middle school building result in a tax override or debt exclusion for citizens or businesses?
+Does the new middle school building result in a tax override or debt exclusion for citizens or businesses?

 No, it will not result in a tax override or debt exclusion for citizens or businesses.
 The City has explored all options to pay for construction of a new middle school building within its operating budget.